ibinlike/dsdn_spark/README.md

 ## Installation <a name="installation"></a>

-The code is developed in Python 3* enviroment and pyspark 2.4.3, no need addtional speicial library.
+The code is developed in Python 3* enviroment and pyspark 2.4.3, no need addtional special library.

 ## Project Motivation<a name="motivation"></a>